RaquelPlaza/angular5-dojo/README.md

 yarn add bootstrap@4
 ```

 Following that command you will find a reference to bootstrap in the projects package.json file under "dependencies".
 You will also find the Bootstrap files in the node_modules folder.
 Its worth having a look through these files and understanding what they do at a later date.
 Finally we have a reference to include to get it off the ground.
-In the .angular-cli.json under scripts add in
+In the .angular-cli.json within styles array add in to the end

 ```
 "../node_modules/bootstrap/dist/css/bootstrap.min.css"
 ```

-Congrats bootstrap styling can now be applied across the project.
-Now styling is present lets enable bootstraps animations, unfortunalty Bootstrap relies on Jquery for them.
+Congrats bootstraps base styling can now be applied across the project.
+Lets now enable bootstraps animations, unfortunalty Bootstrap relies on JQuery for them.
 However we can get away with jquery-slim.
 Once again use npm or yarn to pull the packages.

 ```
 npm install jquery-slim